-ONE DAY in July 2003 I was waiting for a bus in inland Ghana, somewhere between Cape Coast and Kumasi.
+One day in July 2003 I found myself waiting for a bus in inland Ghana, somewhere between Cape Coast and Kumasi.
 It was the height of the rainy season, drenched in humidity, and we were stranded in a small village whose name I can’t remember.
-Our tro tro, as the Ghanaians call the privately run minibuses, had broken down and all the passengers, including the five goats on the roof, had been unloaded and told to wait.
+Our tro tro, as the Ghanaians call their privately run minibuses, had broken down and all its passengers, including the five goats on the roof, had been unloaded and told to wait.

 Our group soon attracted the curiosity of the villagers, who took a break from their work in the surrounding fields to greet us and discuss our transport problem.
 A woman with a baby on her back brought plastic chairs and sat down with us to hear more about the country my friend Dani and I came from.
 All the while, her baby cried heartbreakingly.

 The woman told us that she and the baby had been sick for a few days now.
 In an attempt to distract the child from its sorrows, I began to swing the colourful bracelet I was wearing.
 In no time the baby stopped crying and began to giggle.
 Its mother, visibly relieved, planted the child on my lap and said, “She likes you.
 You can take her with you.”
 Dani and I laughed at what we thought was a joke and so did the other women around us.
 But the baby, glowing hot from a fever, refused to go anywhere else and spent the next few hours on my lap, playing, sleeping and cuddling up to me.